Improving Parent-Teacher Communication

 How to defuse tensions, maximize benefits and minimize stress at parent-teacher conferences.

-As a parent of a child with ADHD, educational consultant, former school psychologist and teacher, I have sat on many sides of the educational planning table.
+As a parent of a child with attention deficit disorder (ADHD or ADD), educational consultant, former school psychologist and teacher, I have sat on many sides of the educational planning table.
 I frequently attend IEP or 504 meetings on behalf of parents to help facilitate the process and have a great deal of experience as to what goes on behind the scenes for parents.

 Many parents of children with ADHD approach IEP meetings with fear, frustration, and confusion.
 With each new school year often comes a new teacher — and with each new teacher, the same fears arise: